How Much Sleep Do Kids Need?

 The first week of school I send home a letter to my parents about the importance of sleep.
-Maybe they really don’t know.
-Maybe they’ve never seen the chart on Pinterest.
-I just need everyone involved in that child’s life to know that I can’t teach kids who are not present and by present I mean participating in each moment.
+Maybe they really don't know why sleep is important.
+Maybe they've never seen the chart on Pinterest.
+I just need everyone involved in that child's life to know that I can't teach kids who are not present, and by present I mean participating in each moment.

 Sleep deprivation leads to irritability, frustration and difficulty paying attention.
 Without enough sleep, the smallest amount of stress can seem like a mountain instead of a hill.
 We understand what we need as adults.
-We know we don’t function without rest so why do we not hold this in high regard for our children?
+We know we don't function without rest so why do we not hold this in high regard for our children?
+School is already scary enough without kids feeling tired all the time.
 Do they really need to watch another episode of their favorite show or play one more video game?
 The answer is no. All day.
 Every day.
 No. If you are the type of parent that struggles with “no”, please understand that you are saying no to so much more than an extra hour of television.
 You are saying no to learning more at school.
-You are saying no to your child’s ability to be patient and respond best in stressful circumstances.
+You are saying no to your child's ability to be patient and respond best in stressful circumstances.
 You are saying no to their achievements when the lack of “no” wins over sleep.

 Real talk.
 Saying no in the right circumstance is okay.
 As parents it's our job to do what's best and that's not always going to please our children.
 We are getting into a spiral with parenting where we want to give our kids free choice and independence

 but that is not always developmentally appropriate and they don't have the stamina yet to compete with adults.

 So how can you help?
 First, you need to know what doctors recommend for your child.